MerosCrypto/Meros/docs/RPC/Personal.md

 ### `getParentPublicKey`

-`getParentPublicKey` replies with the Parent Public Key for the specified account of the node's HD Wallet.
-If the account isn't known to the node, this method will create it.
+`getParentPublicKey` replies with the Parent Public Key of the node's HD Wallet, once account derivation is applied as according to BIP 44.
+The result is a string of the Parent Public Key.

-Arguments:
-- `account`  (int;    optional): Defaults to 0.
-- `password` (string; optional): Only optional if the account was already created; defaults to "".

-The result is a string of the specified Parent Public Key.

 ### `getAddress`

 `getAddress` replies with a newly generated address.
-If the account used isn't known to the node, this method will create it.

 Arguments:
-- `account`  (int;    optional): Defaults to 0.
-- `change`   (bool;   optional): Defaults to false.
 - `index` (int; optional): Defaults to the first unused index.
-If an index above the hardened threshold is specified, hardened derivation is used.
-If the next unused index is used, and it's above the hardened threshold, this will error.
-- `password` (string; optional): Only optional if the account was already created and a non-hardened index is specified; defaults to "".

 The result is a string of the generated address.